zsiciarz/24daysofrust/book/day20.md

 > Relevancy: **outdated**, won't build anymore; for the time beeing see [rust-zmq](https://github.com/erickt/rust-zmq)

 [ZeroMQ](http://zeromq.org/) is a language-independent messaging solution.
 It's not a full-fledged system such as for example [RabbitMQ](http://www.rabbitmq.com/), basically it's just a transport layer.
 From the programmer's perspective working with it doesn't differ much from ordinary sockets, but there's a lot of power hidden underneath.
-The [zeromq](https://github.com/zeromq/zmq.rs) crate is a native Rust implementation and while still lacking a lot of features, it is already usable today.
+The [rust-zmq](https://github.com/erickt/rust-zmq) crate is a Rust binding to the C library.
+There used to be a working native binding ([zeromq](https://github.com/zeromq/zmq.rs)), but it's now undergoing a redesign and rewrite.

 Operational patterns
 --------------------